It is often difficult, especially when the story is “ugly”, to see that it was necessary.

 When the Ego faces any perceived threat or challenge, in interest of self-preservation, it acts out with a number of different emotional responses.
 These emotional responses are not the same as the emotional actions that come from our Soul, as their origin is from the Intellect.
 They are not innate to the Soul, but are acquired emotional actions that have been developed from and with the Ego, as a result of the stimuli that a Being experienced in its Earthly journey.

 For example one person may be found to live completely in and out of fear, where another is completely “fearless”.
-It is not that the latter is reckless; no its Ego, in its journey so far, has not felt threatened to the point where it needed to develop its sense of fear very much; and the former may have experienced much adversities where its defense mechanism has kicked in and developed its fear emotion to such an extent that it has completely taken over.
+It is not that the latter is reckless; no its Ego, in its journey so far, has not felt threatened to the point where it needed to develop its sense of fear very much; and the former may have experienced much adversities where its defence mechanism has kicked in and developed its fear emotion to such an extent that it has completely taken over.

 Let me explain with another example: If you observe a new born baby sleeping, its expressions are mainly that of joy or sadness.
-Over time if the baby feels its self or its safety threatened then it slows develops its acquired emotions of fear or anger depending on the environment and circumstances.
+Over time if the baby feels its' self or its' safety threatened then it slows develops its acquired emotions of fear or anger depending on the environment and circumstances.

 Often it is not our acquired emotions we suppress first, but our innate ones.
 Because our acquired emotions stem from our Ego and once it starts to develop it has the main driving wheel, thus the first emotions that are suppressed are our innate ones, as our Soul-self gets pushed aside and ignored.
-Then if our Ego gets repeatedly threatened, then it too can start getting suppressed and sidelined (and with it our acquired emotions), which is another defense mechanism of its: submission and surrender in-order to prevent annihilation; and we become but a slave to our outer world, “living” life more like a robot, going about our daily life without much of ourselves actually living and being present in any of our actions.
+Then if our Ego gets repeatedly threatened, then it too can start getting suppressed and sidelined (and with it our acquired emotions), which is another defence mechanism of its: submission and surrender in-order to prevent annihilation; and we become but a slave to our outer world, “living” life more like a robot, going about our daily life without much of ourselves actually living and being present in any of our actions.
 We become passive and vanilla in life.
-This is what we see described as being here, but not present.
+This is what we see described as: being here, but not present.
 Because your material self is here, but your spiritual self, your soul self is not.
 No prizes to guess that this too is not a healthy way of living.
 Our Earthly journey is not for us to surrender and became a slave to our surroundings/circumstances, it is for us to develop ourselves, our light, our gift and bring our offering to the World.

 If we live in balance and nurture and develop all aspects of ourselves that is when true Wellness can be achieved.